 Applying GHD principles and practices poses a number of challenges in responding to sudden-onset emergencies.
 Seeking to ensure that the response is based on assessed needs and is effectively coordinated with other actors - implementing agencies, donors, affected governments - can be difficult in the early hours and days of any response.
-In the hours after the news of the disaster, I had approved British support for the UN's Disaster Assessment and Coordination team and UK funding for the World Health Organisation (WHO) to enable it to send disease monitoring are able to respond quicker, that's to be welcomed.

-DFID takes the Good Humanitarian Donorship (GHD) process very seriously (it is currently the chair).
-GHD, agreed in Stockholm in June 2003, reminds donors that humanitarian action should be guided by the principles of humanity, impartiality, neutrality and independence.
-Specific principles address the allocation of humanitarian funding in proportion to needs and on the basis of needs assessments; the involvement of beneficiaries in design, implementation, monitoring and evaluation; and providing humanitarian assistance in ways that support recovery and long-term development. despite the media glare that attended the tsunami, it was not a question of being the first to send a relief flight, or the first country to get supplies to the affected area and surveillance teams to the tsunami zone.
+In the hours after the news of the disaster, I had approved British support for the UN's Disaster Assessment and Coordination team and UK funding for the World Health Organisation (WHO) to enable it to send disease monitoring despite the media glare that attended the tsunami, it was not a question of being the first to send a relief flight, or the first country to get supplies to the affected area and surveillance teams to the tsunami zone.
 Although it was clear that standard relief materials were immediately needed, it was also important that we supported the needs assessment process.
 DFID has Country Offices in Sri Lanka and Indonesia, but the expertise for formulating an appropriate UK response to the disaster primarily rested with the Crisis Response team in London.
 This necessitated sending teams out to the region, and establishing links with the humanitarian organisations working in-country.
 The Country Offices supported the Crisis Response teams and helped to provide links with the Sri Lankan and Indonesian governments.